thalient-ai/zotero-scripts/README.md

 - **Rich Text Content**: Notes can contain rich text, allowing for annotations, links, and other formatted content.
 - **Distinct Type**: Notes are treated as a special type of item in Zotero, separate from general metadata fields.
 - **Multiple Notes**: An item can have multiple notes attached to it.
 - **Direct Editing**: Notes can be edited directly, but their content structure requires handling of text formatting and potential links.
-The script can edit Notes that are selected (i.e., selected items); it cannot edit Notes using the active collection or saved search setting.
+The script can edit notes that are selected (i.e., selected items); it cannot edit notes using the active collection or saved search setting.

 ### Practical Implications:
 - **Item Fields**: Simplified bulk edits with standard search and replace functionality.